-Comparing the ICO with the IPO
+Comparing ICO with the IPO

-When a company wants to offer its shares to the General public, it conducts an IPO (Initial Public Offering).
-ICO can work on a similar principle: investors, investing funds, receive a “share” in the company in the form of tokens.
+When a company wants to offer its shares to the general public, it conducts an IPO (Initial Public Offering).
+ICO can work on a similar principle: investors, putting funds, receive a “share” in the company in the form of tokens.
 At the same time, ICO has common features with crowdfunding: funds are usually collected for the implementation of a certain idea, that is, at the stage when the project doesn’t have a finished product.

 Also, the IPO is regulated by national legislation.
-For example, in the United States, a company must be incorporated as a joint-stock company and registered with the SEC (Securities and Exchange Commission) for public offering at an early stage of its development.
-This all makes the process of attracting investment in the project more difficult but provides certain guarantees to investors.
+For example, in the United States, a company must be incorporated as a joint-stock company and registered with the SEC (Securities and Exchange Commission) for public offering at an early stage of development.
+This all makes the process of attracting investment for the project more difficult but provides certain guarantees to investors.

 In the case of ICO, the process of attracting investments is much easier, but users are not insured.